 If you were an American deep-water sea captain back in the 19th century, chances are you came from Searsport, Maine.
 Nearly 300 captains sailed from this small town at the head of Penobscot Bay, going off to India and China and building grand houses in Searsport neighborhoods to enjoy on their return.
-Searsport flourished in the age of sail, opening 11 shipyards and shops and factories to make the wares to fill those ships.
+Today, Searsport is still a charming MidCoast town, just with far fewer sea captains.

 Things to Do in Searsport